hipay/hipay-docs/hipay-enterprise-sdk-android/02-Prerequisites-and-recommendations.md

 ### Order processing

 Order information should not be generated on the client side.
 Most of the time, orders are generated on the server side (on your servers), following actions performed by your users on your mobile app.
-The HiPay Fullservice SDK for Android allows you to present a payment page to your users and process transactions directly on your mobile app.
+The HiPay Enterprise SDK for Android allows you to present a payment page to your users and process transactions directly on your mobile app.

 Thus, your mobile app will receive a confirmation with a transaction status indicating that the payment was successfully completed.
 You may display a confirmation screen upon this confirmation, but you must not process the order on the server side following this confirmation.
 For security reasons, orders must always be confirmed on your systems following the server-to-server notification.